DhrRob/gravity-forms-email-allowlist/readme.txt

 === Installation ===

-1. Search for and install the 'Gravity Forms Email Allowlist' OR Upload `gravity-forms-email-allowlist` to the `/wp-content/plugins/` directory.
+1. Search for and install the 'Gravity Forms Email Allowlist' OR Upload `gf-email-allowlist` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate from the Dashboard to the 'Forms' > 'Settings' > 'Email Allowlist' to set up.